 - engage with topics and issues about public relations through thoughtful reflection in discussions and group work that will give them a base of knowledge to advise and take a lead in their future public relations careers.

 - develop practical skills for PR planning and implementation alongside reflective skills and scholarship and understanding of the role and agendas which develop from PR as a strategic discipline.

 This programme continues to be offered as a blended online/in-classroom experience for the 2020-2021 academic year.
 Most lectures will be delivered in on-campus classrooms equipped with live-streaming technology or via the Zoom video platform.
-All lectures will be recorded and made available online for later reference.
 These will be supplemented with online discussions and on-campus small group seminars, as well as individual and group assignments.
 Teaching will be facilitated through DCU’s online learning environment, LOOP, the Zoom video platform, and other tools.

 In order to join the programme, students are required to either be on campus or be able to participate remotely via online means (in real time), and all students must have access to a desktop or laptop computer and a reliable internet connection.
 Prospective students may avail of the blended offering from the beginning, or alternatively have the option to begin their study in Semester 1 through online engagement and, pending the lifting of health, travel and visa restrictions, join activities on campus in Semester 2, or continue to access classes online if necessary.

 Dissertations can be supported remotely where necessary, but certain components of the programme, such as work placements/internships, are less likely to be available to students who could only do them remotely and may have to be replaced with other options.